DMovies - Your platform for thought-provoking cinema

 Banel & Adama

-Young widow and a hesitant village leader confront a society strictly moulded by tradition, in this beautiful yet lethargic tale of love and tragedy - Senegalese film is in cinemas on Friday, March 15th
+Young widow and a hesitant village leader confront a society strictly moulded by tradition, in this beautiful yet lethargic tale of love and tragedy - Senegalese film is now available on VoD

 Nineteen-year-old Adama (Mamadou Diallo) refuses to become the village chief after their leader (his older brother Yero) dies by falling into the water well.
 Yet he has little choice, with his people mandating that he takes up the role.
 He is more concerned with his relationship to the equally young Banel (Khady Mane), who he married immediately after his brother’s death.
 The short-haired and short-tempered woman is Yero’s widow.
 The newly-wed were infatuated long before Yero died: Banel married the former tribal leader against her will, in a closely-knit society where arranged matrimonies help to vouch for the community’s survival and insularity.